 It should be noted that YouTube Music and Spotify require premium paid accounts but Google Play Music and Pandora have free options.

-If you've already set up your Chromecast device then you're halfway to casting with Home.
+If you've already set up your Chromecast or Chromecast built-in device then you're halfway to casting with Home.
 If not, it's a relatively simple process that involves plugging in the device and syncing it up to the same Wi-Fi network Google Home is on.

 From there, you should definitely rename your Chromecast something like 'TV' or 'living room' - basically something easy to remember and say.
 Head to 'More settings' in the Google Home app.
 Then tap on 'TVs and Speakers.'